 Imad Ad Din Ahmed

-Astronomer and Professor of social change and of religion and progress at the John Hopkins School for Advanced International Studies and at the University of Maryland.
-President and Director of the Minaret of Freedom Institute, USA.
-He is the author of Signs in the Heaven; A Muslim Astronomer’s Perspective on Religion and Science.
+Imad Ad Din Ahmed is astronomer and Professor of Social Change and of Religion and Progress at the John Hopkins School for Advanced International Studies and at the University of Maryland.
+President and Director of the Minaret of Freedom Institute, USA, he is the author of Signs in the Heaven: A Muslim Astronomer’s Perspective on Religion and Science.

 Interdisciplinary University of Paris

 Dr. Munawar A. Anees is the Executive Director of Knowledge Management Systems (KnowSys) based in Arizona.
 A biologist by training, he is widely known as a writer and a cultural critic.
 He is the author of several books and over 300 articles on religion and science, bioethics, and Islamic studies.
-One of his works, Islam and Biological Futures; Ethics , Gender and Technology, is considered a classic on Islamic bioethics.
-Founding and Advisory Editor of many scholarly journals including Journal of Islamic Science, his Periodica Islamica was hailed as a pioneering initiative on current awareness.
-Advisor to the former Deputy Prime Minister of Malaysia, he is an elected member of the Royal Academy of Jordan.
-He was nominated for the Nobel Peace Prize in February 2002.
+One of his works, Islam and Biological Futures; Ethics, Gender and Technology, is considered a classic on Islamic bioethics.
+The Founding and Advisory Editor of many scholarly journals, including Journal of Islamic Science, his Periodica Islamica was hailed as a pioneering initiative on current awareness.
+An advisor to the former Deputy Prime Minister of Malaysia, he is an elected member of the Royal Academy of Jordan.
+Anees was nominated for the Nobel Peace Prize in February 2002.

 University of Basel